greenboxal/doggohub/doc/university/glossary/README.md

 ### Runners

-Actual build machines/containers that [run and execute tests](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) you have specified to be run on GitLab CI.
+Actual build machines/containers that [run and execute tests](https://doggohub.com/doggohub-org/doggohub-ci-multi-runner) you have specified to be run on DoggoHub CI.

 ### Sidekiq

-The background job processor GitLab [uses](https://docs.gitlab.com/ce/administration/troubleshooting/sidekiq.html) to asynchronously run tasks.
+The background job processor DoggoHub [uses](https://docs.doggohub.com/ce/administration/troubleshooting/sidekiq.html) to asynchronously run tasks.

 ### Software as a service (SaaS)

 Software that is hosted centrally and accessed on-demand (i.e. whenever you want to).
-This applies to GitLab.com.
+This applies to DoggoHub.com.

 ### Software Configuration Management (SCM)